We expect from applicants:

 6. a high level of proficiency in English, both spoken and written.

-We have an open PhD position (fully funded, 4 years) in Human-centred Explainable AI for a new project on the use of AI in mental health.
+We have an open PhD position (fully funded, 4 years) on human-AI collaboration for a new interdisciplinary project on the use of GenAI for Digital Humanities research.

-The Augment group is is one of the research units of the Human-Computer-Interaction section of the Department of Computer Science of KU Leuven.
+The Augment group is is one of the research units of the Human-Computer Interaction Division of the Department of Computer Science of KU Leuven.
 Research in the Augment group focuses on Human-Centered AI, an emerging discipline that aims to amplify and augment human abilities and preserve human control in order to make AI systems more productive, enjoyable, and fair.
 The objective is to enable end-users to understand the rationale of AI models and to enable them to steer models with input and feedback.
 The approach is researched to increase appropriate trust, acceptance and accuracy of models and to empower users to be an active and responsive part-taker in data-driven solutions.
 The focus is on visualisation and interaction techniques, using the full spectrum of hardware from small mobile devices to large multi-touch displays.
 Applications include learning analytics, precision agriculture, healthcare, media consumption, digital humanities, food & nutrition, fintech and human resources.

 Funding is available immediately.
 The research will be carried out at the Department of Computer Science of KU Leuven.